-- Must be at least 18 years of age. - Cannot be the spouse of the member. - Cannot be the parent or stepparent of a member age 17 or under. - Cannot be the member's legal representative. - Cannot be the usual caregiver. - Must be qualified by training or experience as determined by the usual caregiver.
+- Must be at least 18 years of age.

+- Cannot be the spouse of the member.

+- Cannot be the parent or stepparent of a member age 17 or under.

+- Cannot be the usual caregiver.

+- Must be qualified by training or experience as determined by the usual caregiver.

-A licensed medical professional on the member's IDT must be able to provide medical intervention or intervention in a medical emergency.
+A licensed medical professional on the member's interdisciplinary team must be able to provide medical intervention or intervention in a medical emergency.

-Does not May not duplicate any regular Medicaid or waiver services provided under the state plan.
+May not duplicate any regular Medicaid or waiver services provided under the state plan.

-Do not use this service to replace day care for children that do not require medical monitoring and treatment.
+Do not use this service to replace day care for a child who does not need medical monitoring and treatment.

 Medicaid intermittent coverage: Regular Medicaid provides for intermittent coverage of skilled nursing and home health aide services provided in the person's home for both children and adults.
 Services are usually provided two to three hours per day for two to three days per week.
 Intermittent skilled nursing coverage includes visits up to five days per week and daily or multiple daily visits for wound care or insulin injections.
 Intermittent home health aide coverage includes visits twice per day up to seven days per week for persons attending school or working or when ordered by the physician and included in the plan of care, not to exceed 28 hours per week.

-Care for Kids program: EPSDT services for persons under age 21 only include private duty nursing and personal care services which meet the definition of medical necessity as provided by CMS for EPSDT.
+EPSDT (Care for Kids) program: EPSDT services for persons under age 21 only include private duty nursing and personal care services which meet the definition of medical necessity as provided by CMS for EPSDT.
 Services may be provided to a child outside of the child's residence when normal life activities take the child outside the residence.